abekoh/snipslack.vim/README.md

 There are 3 features:
 - Post with no options instancely.
-- With file name, line number and file-type syntax
+- Set file name, line number and file-type syntax.
-- Put GitHub URL as a comment (If remote repository is on Github)
+- Set GitHub URL as a comment (If remote repository is in Github).

 ## Requirements